llyx97/sparse-and-robust-PLM/README.md

 Change the shell script to `scripts/imp/lt/retrain/poe/mnli/0.5.sh` to enable PoE fine-tuning.

 ### Mask Training
-We use the [Subnetworks from Standard Fine-tuned BERT](#mask_train1) (i.e., pruning mask).
+We use the pruning masks of the [Subnetworks from Standard Fine-tuned BERT](#mask_train1).
 Then, fine-tune the obtained subnetwork by running:
 ```
   bash scripts/mask_train/mask_on_plm_ft/plm_std_ft/poe/mnli/retrain/std/0.5.sh
 ```